e-sean/zeus/content/post/hugo_multiple.md

 By visiting your computer's IP address, it should work.
 Sadly, for me it didn't.
 So I digged the web looking for possible solutions and found this one.

-THe usual way of running Hugo server is by giving the following command
+The usual way of running Hugo server is by giving the following command

 ```
 hugo server -w